Marchegger Ostbahn: History

+Former branch lines

+The Marchegger Ostbahn once had a branch line from Siebenbrunn-Leopoldsdorf Station to Engelhartstetten, which in turn branched off at Breitstetten to Orth an der Donau.
+Passenger service to Orth was discontinued in 1933, and to Engelhartstetten in 2003.
+In 2013, the tracks were finally lifted.

+Between 1916/1917 and 1926, the line was linked via a wye to the future Breitenlee Marshalling Yard; although the Great Depression caused the massive project to be shelved, the rights of way were reused as farm roads and are still clearly visible today.

 Route

 The line splits from the Laaer Ostbahn near Wien Stadlau railway station, in the Donaustadt district of Vienna.
 It runs east from there to Marchegg.
 From Marchegg, the line crosses the Morava river and enters Slovakia.
 At Devínska Nová Ves, it continues as the Bratislava–Marchegg railway line.

 Beginning in 2016, ÖBB has undertaken to double-track and electrify the line.
 Double-track and electrification opened between and with the December 2018 timetable change.
 Electrification was extended to Marchegg in December 2022; work on double-tracking continues.
 Works to electrify the section from Marchegg to Devínska Nová Ves are going to start in March 2024 with the opening scheduled for December 2024.
 The project to double-track the section is under environmental review.